own3dh2so4/backend-challenge/README.md

 We don't have any DBAs at Cabify, so the service shouldn't use any external databases of any kind.

+**You will need to implement:**

+- A checkout service
-Implement a checkout service and its client that fulfils these requirements.
+- A checkout client that fulfils these requirements

 Examples: